 One of the best ways to have a happy home is to create a space that makes people comfortable.
 According to Paradisa Homes, one of the simplest ways to do that is to customize your home to fit your lifestyle, so for instance, if you spend a lot of time indoors, think about creating places where people can relax.
 The easiest and most cost-effective ways to do that is by having plush rugs on the floor, placing cushions on hard seats, and draping cozy throws on the couch.
 Meanwhile, if you like being outdoors, you can create a comfy seating area in your patio or backyard so you can enjoy the space even more.
 Think about how you use your space before redecorating, and then focus on enhancing it to make it cozy and comfy.

-Having a cluttered home can cause stress and anxiety in homeowners, so it makes sense to keep your house clean and organized if you want to feel happy while staying indoors.
+Having a cluttered home can be the cause of stress, anxiety, and small accidents like tripping on kids’ toys or accidentally bumping into that $500 vase.
+Make sure to keep your home clean and organized by choosing the right furniture and placing it at the right corner.
+Look for the perfect placement for that Chesterfield couch and indoor plant to make your space appear less cluttered.
 Get rid of old papers, broken items, or anything that you don’t need anymore, and only keep things that have value or are useful to you.
 After that, keep everything organized by putting things in their designated places, and get into the habit of clearing out clutter every few days so it doesn’t pile up.